daktyl/Arkanoid/README.md

 # Arkanoid
 A basic clone of 2D retro game Arkanoid written in C and Allegro

+# Build Prerequisites
+    CMake 3.3 (it will probably compile using older version too, see the last paragraph) Allegro 5.0

 # Build instructions
 ```
 $ cmake .